zhicheng2T0/Sufficient-Vision-Transformer/README.md

 This is the official github repository for Sufficient Vision Transformer.

+# Introduction
+Currently, Vision Transformer (ViT) and its variants have demonstrated promising performance on various computer vision tasks.
+Nevertheless, task-irrelevant information such as background nuisance and noise in patch tokens would damage the performance of ViT-based models.
+In this paper, we develop Sufficient Vision Transformer (Suf-ViT) as a new solution to address this issue.
+In our research, we propose the Sufficiency-Blocks (S-Blocks) to be applied across the depth of Suf-ViT to disentangle and discard task-irrelevant information accurately.
+Besides, to boost the training of Suf-ViT, we formulate a Sufficient-Reduction Loss (SRLoss) leveraging the concept of Mutual Information (MI) that enables Suf-ViT to extract more reliable sufficient representations by removing task-irrelevant information.

+# Train Models from scratch

 For codes on ImageNet experiments, please go to /ImageNet

 	ImageNet checkpoints available at: https://drive.google.com/drive/folders/1LmLw9Hhx2-uFpAL39k-ptPksjEsM1VWx?usp=sharing